franciskoinno/whisky_analysis/README.md

 ## Goals
 1. Find people like which flavors in whisky.
-2. Find how regions affect the price and taste of whisky
+2. Find how regions affect the taste of whisky

 ## Extract data (details refer to jupyter notebbok)
 1. Read csv by excel to check the information of the data